OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-image-card-with-shadow-and-hover-effect/README.md

+# 🐞 CSS Challenge: Responsive Image Card with Shadow and Hover Effect

 This challenge involves creating a responsive image card using CSS.
 The card will feature a background image, a subtle shadow, and a hover effect that slightly enlarges the card and increases the shadow intensity.
 We'll use plain CSS for this example, demonstrating fundamental techniques applicable to any CSS framework (like Tailwind).